 - While it’s baking prepare your syrup.
 Add all the ingredients to a small sauce pan or pot and bring to a boil, simmer for a couple of minutes until the sugar is dissolved and then remove from heat and allow to cool completely

 - Once cake is done remove from oven and allow to cool completely.
 Using a skewer or a sharp knife, poke holes into the top of the cake gently all over the cake.
-Then gently ladle the syrup over the cake and let it sit and soak up all those flvoaur for 15 minutes to ½ and hour.
+Then gently ladle the syrup over the cake and let it sit and soak up all those flavours for 15 minutes to ½ and hour.
 Sprinkle some chopped walnuts over the cake, slice and serve.

 - How to store Karithopita: Once baked it can keep well wrapped tight 3 days at room temperature or 1 week wrapped right in the fridge.
 I personally think it’s tastes best the second and third day out when all the flavours have had time to meld and the cake is fully soaked and delicious!!
 To FREEZE - Wrap tight and freeze for 2-3 months.
-The flavours may be the same but the y tire may be slightly different when frozen.
+The flavours may be the same but the texture may be slightly different when frozen.